 Every region has waterways available for fishing.
 Ask friends or at a local tackle shop for recommendations.
 Also, your state likely has a list of waters with each species in the water.
 Look up the state’s DNR or Commission regulating the fisheries.
 These are great sources for beginners and novice anglers looking for a few places to fish.
 Where and when to fish is the knowledge needed to catch fish.

 Going fishing a person needs a rod, reel, line, and terminal tackle.
 The rod and reel size is determined by the size of the fish and likewise with terminal tackle.
 If you know a fisherman ask them to take you.
 They may lend the gear needed.
 If you do not know any anglers check for rental or loaner programs in your area to try fishing.
-If you plan on buying the fishing tackle look at this article.
-A beginner’s guide to fishing.
-It covers how to find fish and the correct tackle for species.

 The mornings and evenings tend to be best in spring and summer.
 During the fall and winter, the time varies.
 Fish may bite in the afternoon or early evening.
 The region you live in affects the time also.
 Fish will avoid a lot of sunlight.
-Fish when there is less light, such as cloudy days.
+Fish when there is less light, such as on cloudy days.

 A basic setup can be bought for under $100.00 or a little more.
 Higher quality and better performing gear will increase the price.
 It is best to set a budget to start and get a few items.
 Then have a small monthly budget to add more items.